Top 10 John Deacon Queen Songs

 John Deacon

-As brilliant as Freddie Mercury was as Queen’s lead vocalist, no band is truly complete without a great team who support each other.
-Since 1970, Brian May served as the group’s lead guitarist while Roger Taylor was the drummer.
+As brilliant as Freddie Mercury was as Queen’s lead vocalist, no band is complete without a great team supporting each other.
+Since 1970, Brian May has been the group’s lead guitarist, while Roger Taylor was the drummer.
 As for Mercury, sometimes he’d play behind the piano.
-Aside from their assigned instruments, May, Mercury, and Taylor were able to play others as well.
-But, what about the bass guitarist?
+Aside from their assigned instruments, May, Mercury, and Taylor could also play others.
+But what about the bass guitarist?
 Well, that’s where John Deacon comes in.

 When Deacon joined Queen’s lineup in 1971, he became the youngest member of this four-man band.
-Born on August 19, 1951, Deacon grew up in a working-class family environment in Leicester, England.
-Aside from his interest in music, Deacon was also a fan of electronics.
+Born on August 19, 1951, Deacon grew up in a working-class family in Leicester, England.
+Aside from his interest in music, Deacon was also an electronics fan.
 This came in handy as he got older, learning how to modify tape decks to record music directly from the radio.
 While growing up, he became a fan of soul music.

-When he was fourteen years old, Deacon joined his first school band, playing rhythm guitar.
-Named Opposition, it went through a series of lineup changes before Deacon decided to enroll in Chelsea College in 1969.
+When he was fourteen, Deacon joined his first school band, playing rhythm guitar.
+Named Opposition, it underwent a series of lineup changes before Deacon enrolled in Chelsea College in 1969.
 When he was finished, he earned a First Class Honours degree in Electronics.
-Immediately after this, he looked in Queen’s direction upon realizing there was an opening for a bass guitarist.
+Immediately after this, he looked in Queen’s direction upon realizing an opening for a bass guitarist.
 This came about after Deacon was inspired after watching one of his favorite groups, Deep Purple, perform in a live concert.
-At first, he wasn’t really a fan of Queen but this changed after he won an audition to join the lineup.
-Now as a contributor to Queen’s musical repertoire, Deacon played his role in not only sculpting the band’s future but the rock and roll genre as well.
+At first, he wasn’t a fan of Queen, but this changed after he won an audition to join the lineup.
+Now, as a contributor to Queen’s musical repertoire, Deacon played a role in sculpting the band’s future and the rock and roll genre.

 Deacon John

-1974 also marked the year Queen released its third studio album, Sheer Heart Attack.
+1974 also marked Queen’s third studio album, Sheer Heart Attack.
 It would be the first to feature John Deacon’s songwriting skills.
 This was also the album where he stepped up while bandmate Brian May was hospitalized with hepatitis.
-Deacon’s first song was “Misfire,” which had a tropical theme.
+Deacon’s first song was “Misfire,” with a tropical theme.
 This became the first of many songs he’d write on his own or in a collaborative effort with his bandmates.
-Some of Queen’s biggest hits came from Deacon’s penmanship while Freddie Mercury was often the main man to use his incredible vocal talent to bring the lyrics to life.
+Some of Queen’s biggest hits came from Deacon’s penmanship, while Freddie Mercury was often the leading man who used his incredible vocal talent to bring the lyrics to life.

-In 1982, Queen’s brief dance into light disco music featured John Deacon and Freddie Mercury working together on the album, Hot Space.
-When this venture proved to be an unsuccessful one, Queen returned to the rock roots that made them a global fan favorite, to begin with.
-As for Deacon, the desire to tap further into the type of soul music that instrumentally influenced him to become a musician led him to play with other bands going into the mid-1980s.
+In 1982, Queen’s brief dance into light disco music featured John Deacon and Freddie Mercury working together on the album Hot Space.
+When this venture proved unsuccessful, Queen returned to the rock roots, making them a global fan favorite.
+Deacon’s desire to tap further into the type of soul music that instrumentally influenced him to become a musician led him to play with other bands in the mid-1980s.
 He also worked with Freddie Mercury as his bass guitarist when he embarked on a solo career.
-For Deacon, he felt it was important to be more than simply a bass player in a rock band.
+For Deacon, he felt it was essential to be more than simply a bass player in a rock band.
 He also wanted to contribute as a songwriter and visionary.
-It worked with Queen and it worked with the various musical projects he became involved with on his own.
+It worked with Queen and the various musical projects he became involved with on his own.

 Deacon Down

 He also retired from the public spotlight.
-When Queen was inducted into the Rock and Roll Hall of Fame in 2001, he chose not to join Brian May and Roger Taylor publicly accepting it.
-When Bohemian Rhapsody was conceived as a movie that looked into the life of Freddie Mercury, Deacon did agree to it.
-His role was played by actor Joseph Mazzello.
-When asked about his potential return to Queen, Deacon admitted he’d love to play again but felt today’s musical direction isn’t going in a direction that works with his personal preferences as a musician.
+When Queen was inducted into the Rock and Roll Hall of Fame in 2001, he chose not to join Brian May and Roger Taylor, who publicly accepted it.
+When Bohemian Rhapsody was conceived as a movie that looked into Freddie Mercury’s life, Deacon agreed to it.
+Actor Joseph Mazzello played his role.
+When asked about his potential return to Queen, Deacon admitted he’d love to play again but felt today’s musical direction isn’t going in a direction that works with his preferences as a musician.
 Once upon a time, it was music that often shaped the cultural direction of society.
 For the most part, it was a stress-free environment.

 As far as he’s concerned, it’s now the other way around.
 In an industry that used to brace artists for individualism and creativity, it now appears to him as yet another victim in a world that seems bent on behaving like a cyborg collective.
 As a member of Queen, Deacon was often regarded as the quietest member of this four-man group.
 While Queen was notorious for hashing out their creative differences with each other in classic shouting matches, Deacon often made a point to avoid the arguments.
 Aside from his creative input in 1982’s Hot Space, he often kept to himself.